 - Solid tumors, high dose chemotherapy, prolonged corticosteroid use, marrow transplantation are the biggest risk factors in this population.

-- Autoimmune diseases, especially in patients receiving anti-TNF alpha and other immunomodulatory drugs, as they are the biggest risk factor for PCP in this population
+- Autoimmune diseases, especially in patients receiving anti-TNF alpha and other immunomodulatory drugs (the biggest risk factor for PCP in this population).

 - Patients receiving glucocorticoids or other biological and immunomodulatory drugs for any other condition.